frankharders/ONT-post-run/README.md

 # ONT-post-run
 dorado demux

-Demux ONT data with current version of dorado (v0.6.2)
+Demux ONT data with current version of dorado (v0.7.0)

 list of edit in time:

 last edit:
 - change folder names for backup raw and polished data
-- depricate porechop start using dorado
+- deprecate porechop start using dorado

 Layout of a processed directory: